History of the foreign relations of the United Kingdom: New World

 In 1497 Henry VII commissioned the Italian mariner John Cabot who had settled in England, to explore the New World.
 Cabot was the first European since the Norsemen to reach parts of what is now Canada, exploring from Newfoundland to as far south as Delaware.
 He found no gold or spices and the king lost interest.
-Colonization was not a high priority for the Tudors, who were much more interested in raiding the Spanish treasure ships than in acquiring their own colonies.
+Colonisation was not a high priority for the Tudors, who were much more interested in raiding the Spanish treasure ships than in acquiring their own colonies.

 Treasure crisis of 1568

-The "Treasure crisis" of 1568 was Queen Elizabeth's seizure of gold from Spanish treasure ships in English ports in November 1568.
+The "Treasure crisis" of 1568 was Queen Elizabeth I's seizure of gold from Spanish treasure ships in English ports in November 1568.
 Chased by privateers in the English channel, five small Spanish ships carrying gold and silver worth 400,000 florins (£85,000) sought shelter in English harbors.
 The money was bound for the Netherlands as payment for Spanish soldiers who were fighting rebels there.
 Queen Elizabeth discovered that the gold was not owned by Spain, but was still owned by Italian bankers.
 She decided to seize it, and treated as a loan from the Italian bankers to England.
 The bankers agree to her terms, so Elizabeth had the money and she eventually repaid the bankers.
 Spain reacted furiously, and seized English property in the Netherlands and Spain.
 England reacted by seizing Spanish ships and properties in England.
 Spain reacted by imposing an embargo preventing all English imports into the Netherlands.
 The bitter diplomatic standoff lasted for four years.
 However neither side wanted war.
 In 1573, the Convention of Nymegen was a treaty where England promised to end support for raids on Spanish shipping by English privateers such as Francis Drake and John Hawkins.
 It was finalized in the Convention of Bristol in August, 1574 in which both sides paid for what they had seized.
 Trade resumed between England and Spain and relations improved.